SangeethaNachimuthu/myproject/README.md

-git push -u origin main == Push the local repository commits to the remote repository on GitHub. git clone <url> == It clones the git repository to our local repository. git remote -v == To see which remote GitHub is connected.
+git push -u origin main == Push the local repository commits to the remote repository on GitHub. git clone <url> == It clones the git repository to our local repository. git remote -v == To see which remote GitHub is connected. git branch == Displays the current branch name of the repository. git branch -a == Displays the all the branches of the repository. git pull == To fetch the latest changes from the remote to local. git checkout <branch name> == To change/switch to the specific branch.